Kennebec Land Trust

 Students’ studies have the potential to enhance KLT’s educational offerings, and to inform property management plans and our Strategic Conservation Plan.

-Hours: Flexible hours; 25-40 hours a week; June-August; some weeks will consist of more work hours than others.
+Hours: 40 hours a week; June 17 – August 18; some weeks will consist of more work hours than others.

 Qualifications: